 - If you are new to Medicare – Initial Enrollment Period (IEP), the 7-month period when you are first eligible for Medicare.
 After you enroll in Parts A & B, you can choose to enroll in a Medicare Advantage plan.

-- If you’ve already enrolled in Medicare Parts A & B, you can choose to enroll in a Medicare Advantage plan, or disenroll, each year between October 15 and December 7 (Annual Open Enrollment for Medicare Advantage and Prescription Drug Plans).
+- If you’ve already enrolled in Medicare Parts A & B, you can choose to enroll in a Medicare Advantage plan, or disenroll, each year between October 15 and December 7 (Medicare Advantage and Prescription Drug Plan Annual Enrollment Period).

 The date your Medicare Advantage coverage starts will depend on your enrollment period.
 It is wise to keep your original coverage until your Medicare Advantage coverage begins.

 If you choose a Medicare Advantage Plan, instead of Medicare and cancel a Medicare Supplement plan, and you decide later to want the Medicare Supplement Plan back, you may need to pass medical underwriting.

 If you want to switch between one Medicare Advantage plan and another, generally you’ll need to do it during the Medicare Advantage and Prescription Drug Plan Annual Enrollment Period, between October 15 to December 7.

 Once you select a new Medicare Advantage plan, your old Medicare Advantage coverage will automatically stop once your new Medicare Advantage coverage begins.
 You don’t need to do anything to cancel your previous plan.
 This only pertains to switching from one Medicare Advantage plan to another.

 Changing from Medicare Advantage back to Medicare Parts A and B (Medicare)

 Twice per year, you have an opportunity to switch from Medicare Advantage back to Medicare: